INSTITUT FÜR

 Herausgeberschaften/Edited work

-Geis, A., Clément, M., Pfeifer, H. (eds.), 2020.
+Geis, A., Clément, M., Pfeifer, H. (eds.), 2021.
 Armed Non-State Actors and the Politics of Recognition.
-Manchester: Manchester University Press. (under contract)
+Manchester: Manchester University Press.

 Clément, M., Sangar, E., 2018.
 Researching Emotions in International Relations: Methodological Perspectives on the Emotional Turn.
 London/New York: Palgrave Macmillan.